 SARs may be granted under our 2021 Incentive Plan.
 SARs allow the recipient to receive the appreciation in the fair market value of our common stock occurring between the exercise date and the date of grant.
 SARs may not have a term exceeding ten years.
 After the termination of service of an employee, director, or consultant, he or she may exercise his or her stock appreciation right for the period of time stated in his or her SARs agreement.
 In the absence of a specified time in an award agreement, if termination is due to death or disability, the SARs will remain exercisable for 12 months.
-In all other cases, in the absence of a specified time in an award agreement, the speciation of service.
+In all other cases, in the absence of a specified time in an award agreement, the SARs will remain exercisable for three months following the termination of service.
 However, in no event may a stock appreciation right be exercised later than the expiration of its term.
-Subject to the provisions of our 2021 Incentive Plan, the administrator determines the other terms of SARs, including when such rights become exercisable and whether to pay any increased appreciation in cash or with shares of our common stock, or a combination thereof, except that the per share exercise price for the shares to be issued pursuant to the exercise of a stock appreciation right will be no less than 100% of the fair market value per share on the date of grant.
+Subject to the provisions of our 2021 Incentive Plan, the compensation committee of our board of directors determines the other terms of SARs, including when such rights become exercisable and whether to pay any increased appreciation in cash or with shares of our common stock, or a combination thereof, except that the per share exercise price for the shares to be issued pursuant to the exercise of a stock appreciation right will be equal to the fair market value per share on the date of grant.